MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project manager

-A [project manager](#centralized-resource-allocation) is the individual responsible for planning, organizing, executing, and controlling all aspects of a project, from initiation to completion.
+A [project manager](#centralized-resource-allocation) is the individual who is responsible for planning, organizing, executing, and controlling all aspects of a project, from initiation to completion.
 Project managers are accountable for achieving a project's objectives within the constraints of scope, time, cost, quality, resources, and risk as defined in the [project contract](#project-contract).

 ### Project phases